seanclark/artivio/README.md

 # artivio-ai-art-generator
-AI art generator with drop-down styles using Replicate

-Artivio – A minimalist, full-stack art generation app using Replicate’s Flux model.
+Artivio – A minimalist, full-stack AI art generation app using Replicate’s Flux-Schnell model (See Credits below).
 Built with Flask, HTML/CSS, and Python.

 *Designed and deployed a responsive web interface for real-time AI art generation.